 Seyla Benhabib is the Eugene Meyer Professor of Political Science and Philosophy Emerita at Yale University.
 She is currently Scholar in Residence at Columbia Law School and Professor Adjunct of Law, where she teaches legal and political theory as well as a course on refugee, migration and citizenship law in comparative perspective.
 She also holds appointments in Columbia University’s Center for Contemporary Critical Thought and the Department of Philosophy.
 Professor Benhabib is the author of numerous publications, including: Exile, Statelessness, and Migration.
 Playing Chess with History from Hannah Arendt to Isaiah Berlin (2018), Another Cosmopolitanism (2006), The Claims of Culture (2003), and The Rights of Others (2004).
 She is currently working on a book called At the Margins of the Modern State.
 Critical Theory and the Law (Forthcoming with Polity Press).
 Her work has been translated into twelve languages.
 Professor Benhabib has previously taught at the New School for Social Research and Harvard Universities, where she was Director of Harvard University’s Program for Degrees in Social Studies.
 Throughout her professorial career, she has held many prestigious visiting professorships including the Spinoza Chair in Amsterdam (2001), the Gauss Lectures at Princeton (1998), the John Seeley Memorial Lectures (Cambridge University, 2002), and the Tanner Lectures (Berkeley, 2004).
 Professor Benhabib is the recipient of the Ernst Bloch prize (2009), the Leopold Lucas Prize (2012), and the Meister Eckhart Prize (2014).
 Currently, Seyla Benhabib is Albert Hirschman Fellow at the Institute for Human Sciences (Insititut für die Wissenschaften vom Menschen, IWM) in Vienna.

-George Karamanolis, Associate Professor of Ancient Philosophy and Head of the Department of Philosophy at the University of Vienna, will open the lecture series and give the welcome address.
+George Karamanolis, Associate Professor of Ancient Philosophy and Head of the Department of Philosophy at the University of Vienna, opened the lecture and moderated the ensuing Q&A.

 IWM Lectures in Human Sciences